15 of the Best Waterfalls in Iceland

 Southeast Iceland

-This couple only spent 3 days in Iceland but managed to get a lot out of their trip.
+This couple only spent three days in Iceland but managed to get a lot out of their trip.
 They also hiked to Glýmur, Iceland’s highest waterfall.

 It’s not difficult to find it but it does require a bit of hiking, especially if you want to enjoy the view as seen in the video below.

-To get there, drive the Ring road north but instead of driving through the tunnel going under the fjord Hvalfjörður, drive north into the fjord.
-At the bottom of the fjord, you will find a right turn that takes you to the parking lot and from there, you have to hike.
+To get there, take the Ring Road north but instead of driving through the tunnel under the fjord Hvalfjörður, drive north into the fjord.
+At the bottom of the fjord, you will find a right turn that takes you to the parking lot.
+From there, you have to hike.

 UPDATE!

-Glýmur is no longer the tallest waterfall in Iceland.
-Now a waterfall coming off the glacier Morsárjökul is considered the highest and it’s 30m higher than Glýmur.
+Glymur is no longer the tallest waterfall in Iceland.
+Now, a waterfall coming off the glacier Morsárjökul is considered the highest: it’s 30m higher than Glymur.

 GPS Coordinate at the right turn: 64°23’7.97″N 21°21’18.34″W